 MIBTP recognises the need for skills training, cohort development and professional internships.
-Therefore, cohort training will be based in purpose-devised learning and social space and students will all start their degree with a period of hands-on training from experts in both dry and wet experimentation.
+Therefore, all students will start their degree with a programme of hands-on training from experts in both theoretical and experimental approaches to bioscience.

-A set of hands-on workshops over 2 or 3 days in advanced, but widespread research skills and technologies.
+- A series of bespoke Masterclasses.
+This is a set of hands-on workshops over 1, 2 or 3 days in selected advanced research skills and technologies.

-The professional internship will be taken outside of the lab in destinations such as policy making, media, teaching and industry.
+- A Professional Internship.
+Students are required to attend a 3 month placement in a host company of their choice (we also have a list of potential hosts for the student to choose from).
+The internship will be taken outside of the lab in destinations such as policy making, media, IP management, teaching and industry.

-Assessment will be varied so that jargon does not disadvantage a student and ability to communicate across areas can be tested - seminars, group presentations, posters, laboratory reports, essays, writing and refereeing grants/papers.
-Each module will be monitored to ensure that they meet student expectations and deliver the skills intended and the Management Team will be acutely responsive to student feedback to improve the student experience.
+Assessment will be varied - seminars, group presentations, posters, laboratory reports, essays, writing and refereeing grants/papers.
+There is an emphasis on the ability to communicate across disciplines.
+Feedback is encouraged for each module to ensure that the training meets student expectations and delivers the skills intended.
+The Management Team will consider all feedback promptly in order to continually improve the student experience.

 Research Skills Training During the PhD Project:

 All students will continue to receive research skills training during their projects as directed by their individual needs.
-Student travel will continue to be supported for external courses, summer schools, conferences and laboratory visits etc as appropriate.
-Attendance at the DTP workshops, usually run along Priority Themes with world-leading speakers, will be compulsory.
+Student travel will be supported for external courses, summer schools, etc as appropriate.
+Attendance at the MIBTP cohort workshops will be mandatory.

-In order to continue to learn relevant skills and context, students will take the equivalent of at least one module per year (yrs 2-4) from a relevant MSc e.g. Food Security; Agronomy; Bioprocessing, Biotechnology and Business Management (BBBM), Bioinformatics, Systems Biology, as well as intensive laboratory-based MScs in Molecular Genetics, Infection & Immunity
+In order to continue to learn relevant skills and context, in years 2-4 students might benefit from attending modules from relevant M-level provision.
+All three partners run MSc courses; e.g. Food Security; Agronomy; Bioprocessing, Biotechnology and Business Management (BBBM), Bioinformatics, Systems Biology, as well as intensive laboratory-based MScs in Molecular Genetics, Infection & Immunity.

-From 2012 partners will have access to the successful UoL PG Careers Symposium, an annual career-focussed training event at which industrial representatives will be invited to mix with DTP students and talk about their career paths and working experiences.
+A major annual event is the University of Leicester careers fair, an annual career-focussed training event at which industrial representatives will be invited to mix with MIBTP students and talk about their career paths and working experiences.

-Students will personalise their training by selecting skills modules from any of the Centres for Student Development and Enterprise (e.g. go.warwick.ac.uk/pgskills).
+As identified in the Personal Development Plans (Development Needs Analysis), students will personalise their training by selecting skills modules from any of the Centres for Student Development and Enterprise (e.g. go.warwick.ac.uk/pgskills).
 Many courses are science-specific but others are general and provide opportunities for students to work with colleagues from across Academia.
 Options for Summer Schools include UoB’s Postgraduate Enterprise Summer School and Policy, Impact Summer School and UoW’s Envisioning and Enabling Innovation.
-MIBTP will also encourage PGRs to set up conferences in their own areas helping develop networking and project management skills.
+MIBTP will also encourage students to set up conferences in their own areas helping develop networking and project management skills.

 Meeting Training Needs:

-Introductory training in research skills is taken by all students as part of the programme but they subsequently personalise their training depending on their own research interests and needs.
-Much of this training will be provided on a one-to-one basis by supervisors and other members of the research group, while attendance at seminars and other discussion forums encourages interactions with a larger group of researchers and provides students with access to a much broader choice of research experience.
+After the initial training year students will manage their training depending on their own research interests and needs.
+Much of this training will be provided on a one-to-one basis by supervisors and other members of the research group.
+Attendance at seminars and other discussion forums will be encouraged so that network interactions with a larger group of researchers will provide students with a much broader choice of research experience.
 Students are also encouraged (and supported financially) to attend external courses, summer schools, conferences and laboratory visits as appropriate.